Smoking Gun (song)

 "Smoking Gun" is a 1986 song by Robert Cray.
 It reached No. 2 on the Billboard Album Rock Tracks chart and No. 22 on the Billboard Hot 100.
 In addition, Cray was nominated for the 1987 MTV Video Music Award for Best New Artist in a Video for this song.

+Lyric Interpretation

+The lyric 'Smoking Gun' is a reference to strong circumstantial evidence of his lover's infidelity.

+Later, the song lyrics flip the meaning to a more literal smoking gun, as evidence of revenge by the betrayed on the betrayer.

+The lyrics describe that he doesn't know what he has done, but there are sirens, his heart is racing, and he thinks he should be running, implying a probable revenge murder.